Methods

 Tampa spine surgeon shares cerebral palsy pain management tips

-Dr. David Siambanes, director of the Childrens Scoliosis Center at St. Josephs Childrens Hospital and founder of Children’s Cerebral Palsy, is educating parents of children living with cerebral palsy (CP) on the various techniques and approaches for pain management associated with CP.
+Dr. David Siambanes, director of the Children’s Scoliosis Center at St. Joseph’s Children’s Hospital and founder of Children’s Cerebral Palsy, is educating parents of children living with cerebral palsy (CP) on effective pain management tips and various techniques and approaches for alleviating the pain associated with CP.

 “Alleviating pain in children can have positive physical and mental impacts during critical years of development,” said Siambanes, a board-certified orthopedic surgeon who is fellowship-trained in both pediatric orthopedics and spinal deformities.
 “We want parents to know there are a number of different options short of surgery that can ease your child’s pain and provide an opportunity to live a more comfortable life.”